 Words to the Wise

 The BSA published a 28-page white paper dedicated to “Navigating the Cloud.”
 The implications of the cloud couldn’t be more critical.
-The paper intends to guide professionals towards successfully moving from traditional software asset management to cloud based software asset management.
+The paper intends to guide professionals towards successfully moving from traditional software asset management to cloud based SAM.

-Here’s a quick summary of a few critical points the paper makes around Software Asset Management:
+Here’s a quick summary of a few critical points the paper makes around SAM:

 - “SAM programs must be able to completely and accurately measure hardware and software in the new architecture with all of its complexities and nuances.”

 - “In the cloud, SAM must address the management of assets as well as the management of services.”